alevatri/diorisisscan/README.md

 - _analysis_: the result of the metrical analysis (if requested)
 - _syllables_: a `List` containing a `list` for each syllable.
 The first element in each `list` is the syllable itself; the second element is its scansion.

-## The `syllabify` class

-This class returns syllabified texts or forms/sentences.

-The class requires one parameter to be instantiated.
-The parameter is a `String` containing either the form/sentence to be syllabified or the full path to a text file to be parsed (plain text, Unicode Polytonic Greek).

-### Properties
 #### syllables
 A `List` containing a `list` for each syllable.
 The first element in each `list` is the syllable itself; the second element is its scansion.